NREL/rdtools/paper/paper.md

 PV array soiling analysis [@Deceglie2018].
 Future releases will include functionality for assessing other sources of PV system underperformance.

-RdTools is developed on GitHub by contributors from national laboratories and industry.
-It relies on the pvlib Python package [@pvlib] and the broader scientific Python ecosystem (e.g. pandas [@pandas], numpy [@numpy], and matplotlib [@matplotlib]).
+RdTools is available under an MIT license and is developed on GitHub by contributors from national laboratories and industry.
+It relies on the pvlib Python package [@pvlib] and packages from the broader scientific Python ecosystem: pandas [@pandas], numpy [@numpy], and matplotlib [@matplotlib].

 API documentation, usage examples, and other package documentation is available at its online documentation hosted by readthedocs.